thrkll/ruv-dl/README.md

 `python ruv-dl.py`

-3. Enter a link to a RUV.is video / audio
+3. Enter a link to RUV.is content

+4. Select resolution and other applicable parameters

-4. Files will download under content name as RUV defines it
+5. Files will download under content name as RUV defines it